hplt-project/data-analytics-tool/scripts/lumi/README.md

 Note that some parameters are particular to LUMI HPC and may be different on other HPCs:
  - The queue allocates at most 200 jobs, which is the limit on small partition.
  - The number of cpus in the slurm parameter is 128, which corresponds to physical cores on LUMI-C. However HQ will detect 256 because of hyper-threading, that's why `--cpus 256` is used.
+ - A constraint on the amount of memory each worker should have (224000 MB which is 1750\*128) is added to avoid HQ detecting a higher amount of ram of LUMI if a node with more memory is handed because slurm would OOM kill the HQ job if it uses more memory than requested even if the node has more.
  - The time limit and memory might differ from other clusters.
 So please carefully read your HPC documentation about submitting Slurm or PBS jobs.